CsongL/Algorithm_JavaScript/README.md

 # Algorithm_JavaScript
 Use the Js to solve Algorithm Question

+## Introduction
-## Every package is a different cliassification.
+Every package is a different cliassification;
+All Alogrithm Queries come from LeetCode;
+The file name is the number of Algorithm Query in the LeetCode;